CatalystCode/node-authbot/README.md

     npm install

 Push directly to Azure Web App:
-     The [dev branch](https://github.com/CatalystCode/node-authbot/tree/dev)has been setup to push directly to Azure web app
+     The [dev branch](https://github.com/CatalystCode/node-authbot/tree/dev) has been setup to push directly to Azure web app

 Setup the bot:
 * Update [env.template.sh](env.template.sh) with our keys, then run it to set those environment variables.
 NOTE: Please do not check this file into your final application repo.